karlesleith/SimulatedAnnealingUsingPlayFairCypher/README.md

 After you will be ask to input a tempiture, this will have an impact on the cooling algorthim.

 Lastly after the process has ended, the results will be outputted to the "DecryptedMessage.txt" textfile.

-During this module, The project required for us is to develop a "CypherBreaker" program that is able to crack a PlayFair cypher using a process called "Simulated Annealing".

 ## PlayFair